neurocyte/flow/README.md

 See `flow --help` for the full list of command line options.

+# Key bindings and commands

+Press `F2` to switch the current keybinding mode. (flow, vim, emacs, etc.)
+Press `ctrl+shift+p` or `alt+x` to show the command palette.
+Press `ctrl+F2` to see a full list of all current keybindings and commands.

+Run the `Edit keybindings` command to save the current keybinding mode to a file and open it for editing.
+Save your customized keybinds under a new name in the same directory to create an entirely new keybinding mode.
+Keybinding changes will take effect on restart.

 # Terminal configuration

 Kitty, Ghostty and most other terminals have default keybindings that conflict